Tutorial | Model monitoring in different contexts#

 Export data for scoring#

-Now that we’ve verified a working Python model, we’ll also need a batch of data prepared for scoring.
-We already have this in the Dataiku project.
+Now that you’ve verified a working Python model, you’ll also need a batch of data prepared for scoring.
+The starter project already includes this.

-3. If it is empty, click Build > Build Dataset with the default Build Only This setting.
+If it’s empty, click Build > Build Dataset with the default Build Only This setting.

 Score data with a Python script#

-Now that we have a Python model and data for scoring, let’s make a script to generate predictions for that data using the model.
+Now that you have a Python model and data for scoring, let’s make a script to generate predictions for that data using the model.

 python scoring_dataiku.py